Master of Arts degree with a major in English, Composition Studies & Pedagogy

 Although many applied linguists have promoted student concordancing, few teaching resources are available on the topic.
 Therefore, this project outlines an instructional unit scaffolding the process of independent student concordancing.
 It provides criteria for teachers to consider when selecting a corpus to suit instructional contexts and aims.
 It provides an overview of the Corpus of Contemporary American English, a large corpus that is freely accessible online, and it examines the features of its integrated concordancer that can help students learn to utilize corpus data for vocabulary learning.
 Finally, the project relates the writer’s tentative steps in introducing students to concordance data in his teaching, and it presents his experience using corpus-based tools in his own second-language academic writing.

 Longstreth, David W. Jr., "Enhancing the acquisition of discipline-specific vocabulary through student concordancing" (2017).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 81.